 Q: Can stomach lining thickening be cured?

 A: The treatment for stomach lining thickening depends on the underlying cause.
-If the cause is H. pylori infection, antibiotic therapy can eradicate the infection and resolve the thickening.
+Plus, if the cause is H. pylori infection, antibiotic therapy can eradicate the infection and resolve the thickening.
 If the cause is autoimmune gastritis, immunosuppressive therapy may be used to control the inflammation.
 In some cases, surgery may be necessary to remove abnormal tissue.

 Q: What are the long-term complications of stomach lining thickening?